 return wrapper

 The comment in CPython's source ("set __wrapped__ last so we don't inadvertently copy it from the wrapped function when updating __dict__") addresses a subtle bug fixed in Python 3.4.
 If a function already has a __wrapped__ attribute in its __dict__ (because it was itself decorated), the __dict__ merge in Step 2 would copy that stale reference.
 Setting __wrapped__ after the merge ensures the attribute always points to the immediate wrapped function, not to a function further down the chain.
+Before this fix, stacking multiple decorators could cause __wrapped__ to bypass intermediate layers and point straight to the innermost function.

 How wraps Calls update_wrapper